Vivid Sydney: History

-Vivid began as a smart light festival in 2009 for energy efficiency curated by lighting designer Mary-Anne Kyriakou and headlined by Brian Eno.
-Eno, in collaboration with lighting designer Bruce Ramus, projected 'light painting' onto both sides of the Opera House.
-The Festival was championed by Kyriakou, Anthony Bastic, Mike Day, Davina Jackson, Carolyn Grant and Barry Webb.
+Anthony Bastic presented the concept of a low energy light walk around Sydney's Circular Quay, linking the CBD, to the NSW Government.
+After securing British multi-genre popular culture artist, Brian Eno as the lead light artist, the NSW Government sought the expansion of the content to include the music and ideas component.

+The original name "Smart Light Sydney" was replaced with Vivid Sydney to better represent the streams of Light, Music and Ideas.

+From 2009–2018 Anthony Bastic's company, AGB Events, was responsible for curating and producing the public facing light component for NSW Government.
 As of May 2019, it was the biggest festival of lights, music and ideas in the world.
 It is owned, managed and produced by Destination NSW, the State Government's tourism and events agency.
 In 2019 a record 2.4 million people attended.

 The 2020 event was cancelled due to the COVID-19 pandemic.
 In 2021 Vivid was first scheduled for 6–28 August, it was then postponed to September due to the Delta outbreak and lockdown in Sydney.
 It was finally cancelled on 6 August.

 Commercial success

 According to then New South Wales Deputy Premier and government Andrew Stoner, Vivid Sydney 2012 attracted more than 500,000 visitors to the outdoor exhibition and events, generating around $10 million in income for the state, whereas Vivid Sydney 2013 attracted more than 800,000 visitors, contributing more than $20 million to the NSW economy.

 In 2014, the festival involved the Sydney Opera House, Walsh Bay, Circular Quay, The Rocks, North Sydney, Darling Harbour, and, joining for the first time, Harbour Lights (the illumination of vessels upon the Harbour), The Star and Carriageworks.
 A new projection work by London based creative team 59 Productions featured for the Lighting of the Sails of the Sydney Opera House.

 In 2015, Vivid Sydney attracted more than 1.7 million visitors to the city.
 The 2016 Vivid event included an expanded program of multi-genre music, stimulating presentations and Vivid Talks from global presenters and dazzling light projections across the city.
 In 2016, a display was added at Taronga Zoo.

 In 2016, Vivid Sydney was extended to 23 nights and was attended by more than 2.3 million people.

 In 2017, Vivid Sydney attracted a record 2.33 million attendees and injected over $143 million into NSW's visitor economy.

 In 2019, the Surry Hill precinct was included with a montage of Heckler's 50 most iconic women being displayed on the famous art deco Hollywood Hotel.
 Publican and proprietress Doris Goddard was inducted as the 51st icon.